 Catalina Marketing is the market leader in shopper intelligence and targeted in-store and digital media.
 The company delivers $6.1 billion in consumer value annually, combining the richest buyer history database in the world with its own deep analytics and insights to help retailers, CPG brands, and agencies optimize every stage of media planning, execution, and measurement.

 Until recently, the company’s enterprise data warehouse ran entirely on an IBM Netezza system.
 It supported two main workloads:

 The company’s Analytics team—the source of those queries—was also hamstrung by the lack of compute capacity, having to wait 20 minutes or more for their queries to run.
-“Sometimes queries took hours, and other times they were simply killed so ETL processes could run,” says Aaron Augustine, Executive Director of Data Science at Catalina.
-“We only had small windows of time for heavy analysis—like maybe 25% of the day.
-Given that we have Analytics teams overseas and in Japan, it was a 24x7 problem.”
+"Sometimes queries took hours, and other times they were simply killed so ETL processes could run," says Aaron Augustine, Executive Director, Analytics Architecture at Catalina.
+"We only had small windows of time for heavy analysis—like maybe 25% of the day.
+Given that we have Analytics teams overseas and in Japan, it was a 24x7 problem."

 Today, the company’s Analytics team can work unimpeded.
 Queries that used to take up to 30 minutes—if they weren’t killed first—are now completed in a few seconds to a few minutes.
-“Our Yellowbrick system has made our analytics team a lot more productive,” says Augustine.
-“These are power users doing deep and complex analytics—using tools like SAS, R, and Python to query three years of point-of-sale data.
-We’re continuously hammering on Yellowbrick with some really big queries, and it’s handling them very well.”
+"Our Yellowbrick system has made our analytics team a lot more productive," says Augustine.
+"These are power users doing deep and complex analytics—using tools like Python, R and SAS to query three years of point-of-sale data.
+We’re continuously hammering on Yellowbrick with some really big queries, and it’s handling them very well."

 Now that it’s no longer hamstrung by a lack of compute capacity, the Analytics team can fully contribute to all parts of the business: